Oil & Gas Royalties

 Royalty owners receive direct deed and title to their asset the same way they would for a traditional real estate property.
 That title is recorded and held on a county level.

 Pricing and production variability are the biggest risks to owning oil and gas royalties.
-A royalty owner’s monthly income moves up and down as commodity prices and production levels fluctuate.
+A royalty owner’s monthly income, if any, moves up and down as commodity prices and production levels fluctuate.

-Although royalties are designed as a generational buy-and-hold asset, there is often a healthy demand for cash flowing energy properties and owners have the potential to get liquid in 90-120 days.
+Although royalties are designed as a generational buy-and-hold asset, there is often a healthy demand for cash flowing energy properties and owners have the potential to get liquid in 90-12days.
+Nonetheless, when buying the asset, you should assume it is illiquid until the end of the stated hold period.

 There are no closing or management costs associated with royalty ownership.
 Title verification costs vary but are generally nominal.